Close

 Steve Marvel

 (Doc Gibbs) has appeared locally as Emperor Joseph in Amadeus (Cleveland Play House), Mantalini/Snevellici/Hawk in Nicholas Nickleby (Ohio Shakespeare Company) and as The Professor in Life Sucks (Dobama Theatre).
-In Los Angeles, Steve played Tom Sergeant in the West coast premiere of Skylight, (Chance Theater), Decius in Julius Caesar more(Doc Gibbs) has appeared locally as Emperor Joseph in Amadeus (Cleveland Play House), Mantalini/Snevellici/Hawk in Nicholas Nickleby (Ohio Shakespeare Company) and as The Professor in Life Sucks (Dobama Theatre).
+In Los Angeles, Steve played Tom Sergeant in the West coast premiere of Skylight, (Chance Theater), Decius in Julius Caesar and more(Doc Gibbs) has appeared locally as Emperor Joseph in Amadeus (Cleveland Play House), Mantalini/Snevellici/Hawk in Nicholas Nickleby (Ohio Shakespeare Company) and as The Professor in Life Sucks (Dobama Theatre).
 In Los Angeles, Steve played Tom Sergeant in the West coast premiere of Skylight, (Chance Theater), Decius in Julius Caesar and Oronte in The School for Wives (A Noise Within), and was part of the original company of Discord at the Geffen Playhouse.
 Regionally, he has played roles at PCPA Theatrefest, The Aurora Theatre Company, and Sierra Rep (California), and the Walnut Street Theater and the Arden Theatre Company (Philadelphia), among others.
 Steve’s film work includes The Bikeriders, A Little White Lie, and Troubled Waters, and a starring role in cult favorite Chompy and the Girls.
 He’s voiced video games for Activision, Sony, and Mattel, and has narrated some 200 audiobooks for Tantor Media, Penguin Random House, Macmillan, Harper, and others, earning him an Audiofile Earphones award, an IBPA Ben Franklin award, and 4 Voice Arts Award nominations.
 He is a graduate of the Acting program at Northwestern University.

 Christina McSheffrey